 Captivating and distinctive, turquoise is very popular for its relative low cost and beautiful range of colors.
 While most people are familiar with the rich blues and greens of turquoise, they aren't really sure what to look for when buying jewelry that features this stone.
 Once you understand the difference between treated and untreated stones, as well as how they are graded, it's much easier to pick out a quality piece of jewelry.

 Factors That Affect the Value of Turquoise

-Turquoise is a water-based stone that forms in rocks that are rich in mineral content.
+Turquoise is a water-based stone that forms in rocks rich in mineral content.
 The presence of certain minerals in larger quantities imparts a specific color to these stones.
 The following factors affect the value of turquoise and, ultimately, the cost of any piece of jewelry that includes this gem.

 The grade of the turquoise you purchase indicates its quality.
 The highest quality stones usually come from specific locations, and they're generally given a grade of AA, AAA, or AAAA.